thejsway/thejsway/manuscript/chapter07.md

 During execution, each array element is passed as a parameter (named `movie` in this example) to the anonymous function associated to `forEach()`.

-Lastly, we can use the `for-of` loop, a special kind of loop dealing with [iterable objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#iterable) like arrays.
+Lastly, you can use the `for-of` loop, a special kind of loop dealing with [iterable objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#iterable) like arrays.
 Here's its syntax.

 ```js
 for (const myElement of myArray) {